-Demi Lovato is one of the most prolific pop stars of the 2010s, after shooting to fame when she scored the lead in Disney’s Sonny With A Chance.
-Despite having her personal life in the public eye, Demi remains known for her powerhouse vocals, rawness, and empowering attitude.
+Demi Lovato is one of the most prolific pop stars of the 2010s, after shooting to fame when they scored the lead in Disney’s Sonny With A Chance.
+Despite having their personal life in the public eye, Demi remains known for their powerhouse vocals, rawness, and empowering attitude.
 Here we take a journey through Demi’s most iconic music videos through the ages.

 La La Land (2008)

-Who can forget Demi Lovato’s transition to the music world with her first big single, ‘La La Land’, a catchy pop-rock track that criticises the Hollywood machine for the expectations it sets for its stars, something Demi struggled with when she was only 16.
+Who can forget Demi Lovato’s transition to the music world with their first big single, ‘La La Land’, a catchy pop-rock track that criticises the Hollywood machine for the expectations it sets for its stars, something Demi struggled with when they were only 16.
 This music video is an ultimate blast from the past, starring the Sonny With A Chance cast and some very 2000’s Red Carpet outfits.

 Don’t Forget (2009)

-One of Lovato’s biggest hits to date, ‘Skyscraper’ boasts a simple video for a powerful song that focuses on Lovato’s personal journey.
-At only 18 years old, Demi Lovato became a symbol of strength after she came clean with her struggle with addiction as a young star.
-Shot in the desert with Demi in a white flowing white dress along with powerful imagery like walking on glass and a heart in a glass case, this music video is an ode to Demi’s emotional strength remains and remains poignant to this date.
+One of Demi’s biggest hits to date, ‘Skyscraper’ boasts a simple video for a powerful song that focuses on their personal journey.
+At only 18 years old, Demi became a symbol of strength after they came clean with their struggle with addiction as a young star.
+Shot in the desert with Demi in a flowing white dress along with powerful imagery like walking on glass and a heart in a glass case, this music video is an ode to Demi’s emotional strength remains and remains poignant to this date.

 Give Your Heart a Break (2012)

-In one of Demi’s most popular singles, the video tells the story of Demi & her on-screen boyfriend who she’s had a fight with.
-The wholesome video follows Lovato rifling through photos of their relationship together that lead heart-warming flashbacks.
-The final result is a gigantic photo collage of the couple that seals the deal and wins her man back.
+In one of their most popular singles, the video tells the story of Demi & their on-screen boyfriend who they’ve had a fight with.
+The wholesome video follows Demi rifling through photos of their relationship together that lead heart-warming flashbacks.
+The final result is a gigantic photo collage of the couple that seals the deal and wins their man back.

 Heart Attack (2013)

-In one of Lovato’s edgier singles, this artistic music video focuses on using powerful black and white imagery to show the light and dark internal struggle of falling in love and opening up, cutting between a fresh faced demi on a white background smearing black paint on herself and a full rock n roll set up that shows Demi clad in black against flashing lights.
+In one of their edgier singles, this artistic music video focuses on using powerful black and white imagery to show the light and dark internal struggle of falling in love and opening up, cutting between a fresh faced Demi on a white background smearing black paint on themselves and a full rock n roll set up that shows Demi clad in black against flashing lights.
 It’s a visually striking music video that compliments the edgy track.

 Really Don’t Care (2014)